Do you think a million-dollar term life insurance policy sounds like too much insurance?

-I’ve included quotes for 30-year term, 20-year term, and 10-year term.
+I’ve included life insurance rates for a 30-year term, 20-year term, and a 10-year term million dollar life policies.
 If you’re a tobacco user, I’ve also included some quotes from life insurance for smokers.

-For those that think that a million dollar term policy is expensive, you’ll quickly notice that for a 25-year-old male in good health only costs $645 per year with a 35-year-old costing $795.
+For those that think that a million-dollar term policy is expensive, you’ll quickly notice that a 25-year-old male in good health only costs $645 per year while a 35-year-old costs $795.

 On a monthly basis that’s almost next to nothing!

-There is a big drop off in price between a 20 year and a 30year since underwriters do not have to worry as much about life expectancy.
+There is a big drop-off in life insurance rates between a 20 year and a 30 year since underwriters do not have to worry as much about life expectancy.